These Additions are six in number, comprising 107 verses not occurring in

 the Septuagint Additions and the later legends.

-the purpose for which these wonder-tales were written.
+One can, however, well understand the purpose for which these wonder-tales

-tells of a wonderful deliverance of the Jewish people from an impending terrible
+The story of Esther tells of a wonderful deliverance of the Jewish people from

-It was calculated, therefore, to be of great comfort and encouragement
+It was calculated, therefore, to be of great comfort and encouragement to them

-their lot.
+lot.

-But the simple story, as originally told, was not thought to be
+But the simple story, as originally told, was not thought to be sufficiently

-sufficiently realistic.
+realistic.

-People in dire distress will often be heartened and
+People in dire distress will often be heartened and cheered by having their

-cheered by having their thoughts directed away from the cruel present.
+thoughts directed away from the cruel present.

-if the storyteller's imagination runs riot in exalting national heroes and
+And if the storyteller's imagination runs riot in exalting national heroes

-degrading the persecutors, the effect on the hearers, downtrodden and despised,
+and degrading the persecutors, the effect on the hearers, downtrodden and despised,

 is very comforting.

-This will account for the large number of Esther legends
+This will account for the large number of Esther legends put forth in later

 top